Possible scholarships to ‘Dreamers’ draw lawmakers’ focus

 The Idaho Freedom Foundation in a June 6 email told lawmakers on education and budget committees that Boise State “is going in an increasingly radical direction.”

+People brought to the U.S. illegally as children are often referred to as “Dreamers,” based on never-passed proposals in Congress called the DREAM Act.
+The students are temporary protected from deportation by the Obama-era Deferred Action for Childhood Arrivals program, or DACA.

+The Opportunity Scholarship offers up to $3,500 to eligible Idahoans seeking an undergraduate degree at an in-state school.
+In 2018, more than 4,000 students applied for the scholarships.

-Republican Senate Majority Leader Chuck Winder of Boise responded that offering the scholarships would likely require legislative action.
+Republican Senate Majority Leader Chuck Winder of Boise responded to the Idaho Freedom Foundation message that offering the scholarships was problematic.

+“My read is that it likely would require legislative action based on the definitions of ‘resident’ for tuition purposes — and perhaps (Education) Board action as well,” Winder said in a July 11 letter to Fred Birnbaum, Idaho Freedom Foundation vice president.
+“It would additionally require Congressional Action based on the ‘lawful presence’ determination that may need to occur.”

+Birnbaum told the newspaper that the Idaho Freedom Foundation would support blocking Dreamers from getting the scholarships.

+“We believe that it is an important public policy issue to prioritize Idahoans who are U.S. citizens to receive these limited opportunity scholarship dollars,” he said.

-Boise State spokesman Greg Hahn said the school believes the students are eligible for the scholarships.
+Boise State spokesman Greg Hahn said the school believes Dreamers are eligible for the scholarships.

-The students are “Dreamers” currently safeguarded by the Obama-era Deferred Action for Childhood Arrivals program, or DACA.
+“Since they have applied for and received deferred action on any immigration decisions, they are in the state legally, and that is the requirement in state law,” Hahn wrote in an email to the newspaper.

+Assistant Chief Deputy Attorney General Brian Kane in a response to Winder didn’t say whether Dreamers qualified as “lawfully present” Idaho residents.

 Information from: Idaho Statesman, http://www.idahostatesman.com